SeaGL/seagl.github.io/_posts/2020-11-14-day-2-schedule.md

 Normal talk blocks are 30m - 20m for the talk, 10m for optional Q&A as led by the Room Moderator.
 The Moderator will read questions from the text chat audience for the speaker to answer.
 There are 15 minute spaces between talks, which means that the talk blocks are listed as 45 minutes long.
 There is no Q&A during Keynotes.

+Please note that as of 6:30pm PST Friday Nov 13, a few of these have changed.
+Last minute schedule changes - it's a wild world out there this year, but we can accommodate :)

 All times are listed in Pacific Standard Time, which is UTC -08:00

 * 9:20am Opening announcements by Wm Salt Hale, Nathan Handler, and Rachel Kelly